TWC Planetarium History

 When The Wilderness Center opened the doors to its Interpretive Building in the early '70's it was obvious that someone had envisioned a place for astronomy in its program from the very beginning.
 Designers had included a domed class room which they hoped would someday be used as a small planetarium.
 One of the first projects of the Astronomy Club, shortly after it was founded in 1983, was to help The Wilderness Center realize that dream.
 With the help and inspiration of Mr. Richard Emmons, a long-time promoter of astronomy throughout Northeast Ohio, we acquired a small projector designed and manufactured by Mr. Emmons with this son Tom, a professor of astronomy at Kent State University.
 A good match for the 12ft. dome, planetarium programs at the Center conducted by staff and volunteers have featured the basics of constellation recognition ever since.

 As plans for an observatory to house the Keller Telescope progressed in the mid-90's it was decided to incorporate the planetarium into this new facility, thus freeing space in the Interpretive Building for other uses.
 The multi-purpose class room built as part of the Astronomy Education Building features a 5 meter fiberglass dome manufactured by Technical Innovations.
 To expand the capabilities available for use in planetarium programs a new projector is being acquired from Ash Enterprises of Richmond Virginia.
 This will be a fully refurbished and modernized version of a small projector marketed in the U.S. under the name Viewlex in the 1970's.
-It is basically a customized version of Goto Optical's model E-5 projector, shown here in it's latest configuration.
+It is basically a customized version of Goto Optical's model E-5 projector.

 Return to Planetarium

 Last updated May 14, 2001 by Rev. Dave Ross